-Children are incredibly persistent, so this may take 50 or 100 attempts on the first few days!
-But just remember that consistency is the key and any emotional response (either positive or negative) can be reinforcing to the child.
-If you’re getting angry, the child will know the tactics are working.
+Children are incredibly persistent, so this may take 50 or 100 attempts on the first few days.
+While this may seem daunting, just remember that consistency is the key and any emotional response (either positive or negative) can be reinforcing when sleep training toddlers.
+If you're getting angry, the child will know the tactics are working.
 Stay neutral.
 If you are consistent, the arguments should usually decrease after day 3 of using this technique.

 4. Reward the Good Nights

 Toddlers love rewards.
 Sticker charts can work wonders for changing behaviors.
 If bedtime has become a battle, simply let the child know that he or she will get a sticker on the chart for every good night.
 Once a certain number of stickers are accumulated, the child can get a small, non-food reward.

 With a full day of work and play, sometimes it can be challenging to fit in a solid night's rest.
 Although it's not at the top of everyone's to-do list, sleep gives both you and your children the energy you need to tackle another day.